Patroness of Widows - Brides -- Young Girls - the Poor

 In the year 1207, a baby girl was born to Andrew II, King of Hungary and his wife Gertrude, of the Counts of Andechs-Meran.
 They named her Elizabeth.
 She was a precious bundle of joy not only to her parents, but to her brother as well.
 At her birth, it was predicted to Hermann, the Landgrave of Thuringia (Germany) that a child was born to the King and Queen of Hungary.
 It was told to him that she would be a very holy girl, and should become the wife of Hermann's son, of the same name.
 Elizabeth was born into a time where it was not uncommon for marriages to be arranged between royal families of different principalities.
 This was usually done in an effort to solidify their lands, and by a coalition to add new lands to their domains.
 In addition, it was a form of protection against other powers who would like to take over by force, these little principalities.

-Elizabeth is sent to her future husband's court.
+Saint Elizabeth of Hungary is sent to her future husband's court.

 She never behaved other than who she was, this beautiful flower of the Lord.
 Her demeanor was perfect; we can't say the same for the people with whom she had to associate in the court of Thuringia.
 They treated her terribly, possibly because of jealousy that she was going to marry the Landgrave's son, or perhaps just because she was so nice.
 Many people can't handle nice people.
 Landgravine Sophia, who would become her mother-in-law, embraced the child at first.
 However, some of Elizabeth's piety rubbed Sofia and her daughter the wrong way.
 There were many reverent gestures which St. Elizabeth performed in the normal course of her religious life which upset Sofia and her daughter.